 Our graduates work with leading organisations in the UK and abroad.
 These include BAE Systems, Dyson, Siemens, Ministry of Defence and Thales.
 There are also opportunities to take up a funded research post here at Newcastle, or another University.

 Our aim is to provide a research environment where ambitious and original ideas can flourish.

 We are delighted to have exceeded our targets for the Research Excellence Framework (REF) 2014.
 We are in the top 10 for world-leading research in the UK with 90% of our research classed as world-leading or internationally excellent.

 Our research work is centred on four major research groups of international standing:

 We are a multi-ethnic student and academic body.
 All staff and students are treated courteously and fairly irrespective of:

 - political belief or trade union membership and activities

-Our school has a truly international flavour with students from 57 different countries studying here.
-We believe that mixing with people from different cultures and backgrounds helps to improve the educational experience.
+Our school has a mix of international students from 45 different countries.
+We believe that an inclusive environment with people from different cultures and backgrounds helps to improve the educational experience for all students.

 We have recently received a Bronze Athena SWAN award reflecting our commitment to promoting the position of women in STEM.
 We provide a supportive working environment for our staff and students and have recently established an active and popular Women in Engineering student network.